 (i) the court will not enter default judgment against that defendant; and

-(ii) the court must deal with the application at the same time as it disposes of the claim against the other defendants.
+(ii) the court must deal with the application at the same time as it deals with the claim against the other defendants.

 (3) A claimant may not enforce against one of two or more defendants any judgment obtained under this Part for possession of land or for delivery of goods unless –

-(a) he has obtained a judgment for possession or delivery (whether or not obtained under this Part) against all the defendants to the claim; or
+(a) they have obtained a judgment for possession or delivery (whether or not obtained under this Part) against all the defendants to the claim; or

 (b) the court gives permission.